The Disingenuous and Sneaky Bamboo Pillow

 The benefits are exaggerated, but they’re not all bad…

-Memory foam is actually pretty neat!
+In fact, memory foam is pretty cool!
 If you’ve ever felt it, you know what I mean.
 It has a magical sort of texture that uniquely conforms to pressure.
 Memory foam has the viscous properties of water, but the elastic feel of traditional poly foams.
 These unique characteristics make memory foam pillows very popular.
 If you rest your head on one, the memory foam will compresses and conform perfectly to the shape of your body.
 When the pressure on the pillow is released, the memory foam slowly resets itself and changes back to its original shape.

 This makes memory foam effective at:

-- distributing your body’s weight, eliminating pressure points.
+- evenly distributing your body’s weight, eliminating pressure points.